-The WDFW maintains a referral list of trained licensed wildlife rehabilitators.
+In the drop-down box to the right and below is a referral list of trained licensed wildlife rehabilitators.
 Do not attempt to treat or raise a wild animal yourself; it’s illegal.
 Call a licensed wildlife rehabilitator immediately and follow their instructions.
 All species are different in their capture, care and handling requirements.
-If you are not properly trained, you could make their situation worse or kill them.
-If handled improperly, animals may lose their natural fear of humans and become more vulnerable to predation or injury.
-These animals are referred to as “imprints,” a condition often irreversible, and which dooms the animal to euthanasia.
+If you are not properly trained, you could make an animal’s situation worse or kill it.
+If kept improperly, animals may lose their natural fear of humans and become more vulnerable to predation or injury.
+These animals are referred to as “imprints” or “habituated” - conditions often irreversible and doom the animal to euthanasia.

 Remember, wildlife rehabilitators are volunteers.
 Most pay expenses out of their own pockets.
 Many are involved in educating both children and adults in biology, ecology, stewardship, and responsible relationships with wildlife and the environment.
 Typically, their finances and time are limited and demand is great.
-You may not be able to contact a volunteer immediately, or they may not be able to help you at all, especially during spring and summer when they are swamped (see When NOT to “rescue” a wild animal.).
-You may have to transport the animal to them.
-If all else fails, you may be able to find a veterinary clinic willing to give immediate care (licensed veterinarians may possess wildlife short-term), however, you will need to pay for their services.
+You may not be able to reach a wildlife rehabilitator immediately especially during spring and summer when they are swamped.
+You may be able to find a veterinary clinic willing to give immediate care (licensed veterinarians may possess wildlife short-term), however many veterinarians are not comfortable treating wildlife.

 Washington State Licensed Wildlife Rehabilitator Referral List